Shared Ownership Mortgages

 Generally, shared ownership mortgages are available on new build and preowned properties.
 As a rule, always check with the housing association regarding the maximum percentage you can purchase.

 Shared ownership properties are always leasehold – so come with service charges, and for the time being, ground rent.
-However, new proposals from the government regarding ground rent may mean leaseholders wont need to pay it later this year
+However, new proposals from the government regarding ground rent may mean leaseholders will not need to pay it later this year

 Shared ownership Help to Buy.